ciaralynch72/CI-Project-1/README.md

 # [Kilworth Farmers' Market](https://ciaralynch72.github.io/ciaralynch-project-1/)

 ![Responsive image of website pages](docs/readme_images/am_i_responsive.png)
 Created to inform users about a new (fictional) farmers market that will commence this spring.
-The site will give users an over of what to expect and information about when and where the market will be held.
+The site will give users an overview of what to expect and information about when and where the market will be held.

 ##### The business goals of the website are: